-Hi, my name is Peter.
-I love to cook and started Peter’s Food Adventures, this Russian food blog, to share our Russian recipes that we grew up eating.
-I have a beautiful God-given wife and 2 cool boys who are growing up faster than I’d like!
-We now live in sunny Perth, Western Australia in one of the world’s most isolated cities.
+Hi, I’m Peter and I live in sunny Perth, Western Australia in one of the world’s most isolated cities.
 Living the sunniest capital city in Australia, we enjoy incredible beaches, and have a thriving food and wine industry.

 I was born and raised in British Columbia Canada, part of a small Russian community.
 My grandparents fled the USSR into China, where my parents were born.
 Back then, there were some small Russian Christian communities living in Northern China near the Russian border, but after China turned to communism, they had to either return to the USSR or leave China.
 Hundreds of Russian families arrived to Australia in late 1950’s, settling around Australia in Sydney, Adelaide, Orange and Melbourne.
 Some of the community later moved to Canada in the 1970’s, where I was born.

 While we are not part of the post Soviet migration from Europe in the 1990’s, we all share the same roots, language and recipes.
 I grew up in a typical immigrant household, where we only spoke Russian at home, and held onto our cultural roots.
 We still have relatives in Russia, some we have re-connected with since the Soviet Union collapsed, and others have been lost.
 I am part of the group of millions of Russians who live outside of Russia.
 We speak, think and live in the English language (although fluent in Russian) and are very proud to be of Russian heritage.
 As a proud Australian and Canadian, I think it’s important not to forget your family history and roots.
 This is what makes our countries so great.